crystaldba/postgres-mcp/README.md

 ## MCP Server API

+The MCP standard defines various types of endpoints: Tools, Resources, Prompts, and others.

-Postgres Expert exposes all of its functionality via MCP tools alone.
+Postgres Pro exposes all of its functionality via MCP tools alone.
-Some other servers use [MCP resources](https://modelcontextprotocol.io/docs/concepts/resources) to expose schema information, but we chose to use [MCP tools](https://modelcontextprotocol.io/docs/concepts/tools) because tools are better supported by the MCP client ecosystem.
+While, some other servers use [MCP resources](https://modelcontextprotocol.io/docs/concepts/resources) to expose schema information, we chose to use [MCP tools](https://modelcontextprotocol.io/docs/concepts/tools) because they are better supported by the MCP client ecosystem.

-Postgres Expert Tools:
+Postgres Pro Tools:

 | Tool Name | Description |
 |-----------|-------------|